dtalbert3/nemo/data-loader/README.md

 To run the dataloader on schedule, in background:

-1. node ScheduleDataLoader.js
+1. run `node ScheduleDataLoader.js`
-2. press ctrl-z to suspend the process
+2. press `ctrl-z` to suspend the process
-3. enter bg to run in the background
+3. enter `bg` to run in the background

 # Explanation of configuration:
 ```